Jam band: 1980–1999: Deadheads

-2000-Present: Derek Trucks/Jam band festivals
+2000–present

 The third generation of jam bands appeared in the late 1990s and early 2000s, many inspired by Phish and other acts of the second wave.
-These included Soulive, Gov't Mule, The Derek Trucks Band, Warren Haynes, Chris Duarte Group, Robert Randolph and the Family Band, The Other Ones, Bob Weir & Ratdog, Phil Lesh and Friends, Further, Medeski, Martin & Wood, Dave Matthews Band, Trey Anastasio, Merl Saunders, Galactic, Steve Kimock Band and My Morning Jacket.
+These included Soulive, Gov't Mule, The Derek Trucks Band, Steve Kimock Band and My Morning Jacket.
 Additionally, groups such as The Disco Biscuits and Sound Tribe Sector 9 added electronic and techno elements into their performances, developing the livetronica subgenre.
-The early 2010s saw a fourth generation of jam bands, including Dopapod, Pigeons Playing Ping Pong, Goose, Twiddle, Moon Taxi and Spafford.
+The early 2010s saw a fourth generation of jam bands, including Dopapod, Pigeons Playing Ping Pong, CBDB, Goose, Twiddle, Moon Taxi and Spafford.
 Members of the Grateful Dead have continued touring since 1995 in many different iterations, such as The Dead, Bob Weir & Ratdog, Phil Lesh and Friends, Donna Jean Godchaux Band, 7 Walkers, Furthur, and Dead & Company.
 Members of other jam bands often perform together in various configurations and supergroups, such as Tedeschi Trucks Band, Oysterhead, and Dave Matthews & Friends.
 A consequence of Phish's repopularization of large-scale festivals can be seen in the founding of the Bonnaroo Music Festival in 2002.
 This multi-band, multi-day festival which annually draws close to 100,000 music fans, started as a jam band-focused event.
 Over time, bands from many genres have performed at Bonnaroo, but the similarities to Phish's festivals are still apparent.